pika-pikachu/BoundaryCrossingProbabilities.jl/README.md

 ## Code tutorial

+### Installation

-To install and import the BoundaryCrossingProbabilities package, run the following in the Julia REPL
+To install and import the BoundaryCrossingProbabilities package, run the following in the Julia REPL:

 ```
 using Pkg